maet3608/nuts-flow/sphinx/source/tutorial/nuts_basics.rst

   <itertools.imap object at ...>

-simply returns an iterator object but does neither create any ranged numbers nor computes the square. *Sinks* take iterables as input and return a result of any type or even nothing
+simply returns an iterator object but does neither create any ranged numbers nor computes the square. :ref:`Sinks <sinks>` take iterables as input and return a result of any type or even nothing

   >>> Range(5) >> Collect()